This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Venting

 Ensuring proper ventilation is one of the most important tasks in a greenhouse, especially when the weather is hot.
 I have roll-up sides, windows, and a door for venting.
-In early spring and late autumn, I roll up the sides of my tunnel by a few inches.
+In early spring and late autumn, I roll up the sides of my tunnel a few inches.
 This permits good air flow, especially if the weather is forecast to be warmer than 40 F (4 C).
 The inside of a structure heats up quickly, and it’s best to grow winter crops on the cool side to promote hardy growth.
 If you keep the inside temperature of your greenhouse too warm in mid to late autumn, soft tender growth emerges which can be damaged when the temperatures drop.

 Harvesting